SMS CX Shouldn't Be NoReply

 The channel that’s both synchronous and asynchronous

-Not email.
 Email is asynchronous, sure, but it’s not reliably present.
 Your message competes with newsletters, receipts, spam, and whatever the inbox algorithm decided to bury today.
+Web chat is present, but only when the customer is on your site.
+Close the tab?
+Conversation’s gone.

-SMS is the rare thing that works both ways.
+SMS works both ways.

-Channel comparison
+Channel comparison:

 The best push notification is the one that doesn’t require an app